 - NIHR Senior Investigator

-Carl is a clinical epidemiologist and leading expert in Evidence-Based Medicine, research methods and regulatory science.
+Carl is a clinical epidemiologist and leading expert in EBM, research methods and regulatory science.

 He is a founder of the AllTrials campaign, has chaired WHO guidelines on self-care and CVD risk, is a co-PI on four multi-centre RCTs and chair of two NIHR Trial Steering Committees.
 Twice he has been voted one of the top 100 NHS clinical leaders by the HSJ.
-He is a board member of the NIHR School for Primary Care Research.
 In 2018 he was awarded NIHR Senior Investigator status - considered the most prominent and prestigious researchers funded by the NIHR and the most outstanding leaders of patient and people-based research within the NIHR Faculty.

-Carl is Director of the Centre for Evidence-Based Medicine (CEBM).
-CEBM devotes a significant proportion of its time to capacity building through outreach teaching and training activities.
+Carl is Director of the Centre for Evidence-Based Medicine (CEBM), which builds capacity through outreach teaching and training activities.
 He teaches undergraduates, postgraduates and teachers of EBM, and is the Director of Programs in Evidence-Based Health Care.
-The program has over 130 MSc and 30 DPhil students, As Director of CEBM he oversees the Teaching Evidence-Based Practice wee - the course has trained over 1000 teachers worldwide.

 He is Editor in Chief of the Journal BMJ Evidence-Based Medicine, which has a dedicated blog site (BMJ EBM Spotlight) and twitter account @BMJ_EBM.
 The journal publishes original evidence-based research, insights and opinions on what matters for health care.

-Carl has over 300 peer-reviewed publications and co-authored the EBM toolkit and Statistics Toolkit (BMJ-Blackwell’s) and, developed with the BMJ the ‘Doctors Toolbag’ iPhone application and the EvidenceLive conference, now in its 8th year.
+Carl has over 350 peer-reviewed publications (current H Index 53) and co-authored the EBM toolkit and Statistics Toolkit (BMJ-Blackwell’s) and, developed the EvidenceLive conference, now in its 10th year.

 Conflicts of interest and payments: